docker-library/docs/mariadb/content.md

 $ docker run -it --rm %%IMAGE%% mysql -hsome.mysql.host -usome-mysql-user -p
 ```

-More information about the MySQL command line client can be found in the [MySQL documentation](http://dev.mysql.com/doc/en/mysql.html)
+More information about the MariaDB command line client can be found in the [MariaDB Knowledge Base](https://mariadb.com/kb/en/mysql-command-line-client/)

 ## %%STACK%%

 Run `docker stack deploy -c stack.yml %%REPO%%` (or `docker-compose -f stack.yml up`), wait for it to initialize completely, and visit `http://swarm-ip:8080`, `http://localhost:8080`, or `http://host-ip:8080` (as appropriate).

-## Container shell access and viewing MySQL logs
+## Container shell access and viewing MariaDB logs

 The `docker exec` command allows you to run commands inside a Docker container.
 The following command line will give you a bash shell inside your `%%IMAGE%%` container: